+The correlation \DD\ mesons are expected to be modified in the medium.
+PHENIX estimated this effect by assuming two extreme situations, namely a full thermalization of the \DD\ mesons and a fully unmodified distribution as obtained from initial hard scattering.
 Details of the procedure are reported in \cite{Adare:2009qk}.
-The meson pair is expected due to their interactions in the medium.
-PHENIX estimated this effect by assuming two extreme situations, namely a full thermalization of the $D\bar{D}$-mesons and a fully unmodified distribution as obtained from initial hard scattering.
 From the comparison of data to cocktail it appears that for this minimum-bias sample no evidence for medium radiation was found in IMR.
-In the invariant mass range $0.2 < M_{ee}< 1$\gevcc\ all data points lie above the cocktail and signal contributions from thermal radiation.
-Integration of the excess reveals that the dilepton yield is significantly higher than the cocktail.
-The PHENIX collaboration derives an Enhancement Factor (ratio of the integrated yields) of $1.7 \pm 0.3\,(\mathrm{stat})\pm 0.3\,(\mathrm{sys})\pm 0.2\,(\mathrm{cocktail})$ and $2.3 \pm 0.4\,(\mathrm{stat})\pm 0.2\,(\mathrm{sys})\pm 0.2\,(\mathrm{cocktail})$, depending on the assumption made for the production cross section for open charm.
-Stronger contributions of thermal radiation are expected if more central collisions are selected.
-Indeed, for the 0-10~\% most central collisions the Enhancement Factor rises to $2.3 \pm 0.7\,(\mathrm{stat})\pm 0.5\,(\mathrm{sys})\pm 0.2\,(\mathrm{cocktail})$ and $3.2 \pm 1.0\,(\mathrm{stat})\pm 0.7\,(\mathrm{sys})\pm 0.2\,(\mathrm{cocktail})$, respectively.
-The quoted errors for the measurement are a combination of statistical and systematic uncertainties as well as uncertainties due to model assumptions and are as large as 40\% (quadratic average).